Aliona83/game-hangman/README.md

   * I did as new to python have many syntax errors as wells as indent errors and white space errors.
   * Some funtion didn't work as they will build wrong.
-  *
-  *
-  *
+  * All bugs(they are listed below in testing) have been fixed.
+  * PEP8  Python Validator all errors are fixed.

 ## Testing
    Expected
-  1. The player must enter his name before continuing to play.(Pass)
+  1. The player must enter his name before continuing to play.
+(Pass)
-  2. The player must use only letters to enter his name.(Pass)
+  2. The player must use only letters to enter his name.
+(Pass)
   3. The player can't enter 2 or more letters at the same time.
 (Faile)
-  4. Checked can player go forward if he empty input.(Faile)
+  4. Checked if the player can go forward if he has empty input.
+(Faile)
+   5. Player can't enter any numbers for guessing word.